Introduction To Probability(Business Statistics ) Questions and Answers

 Explanation:-

-joint events
+4. events

 Explanation:-

-Answer: Option D. -> all of above Answer: (d).all of above
+Answer: Option D. -> events

 Explanation:-

-Answer: Option D. -> permutations Answer: (d).permutations
+Answer: Option D. -> all of above

-union combinations
+2. union combinations

 Explanation:-